Aer Lingus: Open Skies

-Effects of Great Recession (2008)
+Effect of 2008 recession

 After reporting losses of €22 million for the first half of the year, in October 2008, Aer Lingus announced a €74 million cost-saving plan.
-This plan included cutting up to 1,500 jobs, scaled back ground operations at the Cork airport, and outsourced all ground staff at the Dublin airport.
+This plan included cutting up to 1,500 jobs, scaled back ground operations at Cork Airport, and outsourced all ground staff at Dublin Airport.
 This met with a largely negative response particularly from trade unions.

 In December 2008, Aer Lingus announced that the Shannon – Heathrow service would resume from 29 March 2009 following new arrangements with the trade unions on staff costs and the Shannon Airport Authority on airport charges.
-However at the end of June 2009 the company had accumulated losses of €93 million and Chairman Colm Barrington confirmed this situation could not continue.
+However at the end of June 2009, the company had accumulated losses of €93 million and Chairman Colm Barrington confirmed this situation could not continue.
 In October 2009, newly appointed Chief Executive Christoph Mueller announced a radical cost-cutting plan that would lead to the loss of 676 jobs at the company and see pay and pension reductions for those being retained.
 The total plan aimed to achieve savings of €97 million between then and 2011.
-As a 6-week consultation process began, Mueller refused to rule out further cuts in the future.
+As a six-week consultation process began, Mueller refused to rule out further cuts in the future.

 Second Ryanair takeover bid (2008/2009)

-On 1 December 2008, Ryanair launched a second takeover bid of Aer Lingus, making an all-cash offer of €748 million (£619mil; US$950mil).
+On 1 December 2008, Ryanair launched a second takeover bid of Aer Lingus, making an all-cash offer of €748 million (£619M; US$950M).
 The €1.40 offer was a 28% premium on the average closing price of Aer Lingus stock during the 30 days to 28 November 28 (€1.09), but half what Ryanair had offered in 2006.
 Ryanair said, "Aer Lingus, as a small, stand-alone, regional airline has been marginalised and bypassed as most other EU flag carriers consolidate."
 The two airlines would operate separately and Ryanair claimed that it would double the Aer Lingus short-haul fleet from 33 to 66 and create 1,000 new jobs.
 The Aer Lingus Board rejected the offer and advised its shareholders to take no action.
 The offer was eventually rejected by a majority of the other shareholders.
 It was the second failed attempt by Michael O'Leary to take over the national flag carrier.
 Ryanair initially left the offer open to Aer Lingus until it withdrew the bid on 28 January 2009.
 The Irish Government slammed O'Leary's offer as "undervaluing the airline" and stated that a Ryanair takeover would have a "significant negative impact" on competition in the industry and on the Irish consumer.
 Ryanair repeatedly stated that another bid was unlikely, but it kept a stake in Aer Lingus, prompting an investigation by competition regulators in the UK.

 In June 2009, Aer Lingus re-branded its Premier Class to the new Business Class.